 The following sections present advanced topics that enable you to use LDAP directories more effectively.

-normally uses to delimit (separate) attributes in an attribute list.
-To override the default separator and delimiter characters, you use the cfldap
+LDAP attribute values can contain commas.
+The cfldap tag normally uses commas to separate attribute values in a value list.
+Similarly, an attribute can contain a semicolon, which cfldap normally uses to delimit (separate) attributes in an attribute list.
+To override the default separator and delimiter characters, you use the cfldap tag separator and delimiter attributes.

 For example, assume you want to add the following attributes to an LDAP entry: